The Global SoS Network

 Operations research has, in turn, led to a CASoS Engineering Design Process with a

 Theory of Change that aligns the projected results of the teledemocratic processes that will emerge around the world, with appropriate entry-level targets of the UN 2030 Agenda for Sustainable Development.
-Very importantly, the versatility of the network's Strategic Planning Framework allows the use of the minimax principle as a viewfinder that will help identify which SDG Targets will:
+Very importantly, the versatility of the network's Participatory Action Research (PAR) Technology Roadmap for Sustainability allows the use of the minimax principle as a viewfinder that will help identify which SDG Targets will:

-• Break the technological constraint, in order to maximize the effect that the usual minimal yearly gains in agricultural and labour productivity will have on a) inducing sustainable economic growth on a global basis (SDGs 2 and 8); and b) accelerating the overall process that will eradicate Global Poverty (SDG 1).
+• Break the technological constraint, in order to maximize the effect that the usual minimal yearly gains in agricultural and labour productivity will have on a) inducing sustainable economic growth on a global basis; and b) accelerating the overall process that will eradicate Global Poverty, and

-By pursuing the network's Strategic Planning Framework for Meeting the SDGs, practically any underdeveloped or developed nation can leverage these short-term results towards meeting all of the other SDGs at a fraction of the projected cost, on time or even before the 2030 deadline.
+By pursuing the network's PAR Technology Roadmap for Sustainability, which contains a globlal PAR cycle, practically any underdeveloped or developed nation can leverage these short-term results towards placing all of the other SDGs on track by 2030 to be met at a fraction of the projected cost.
 In addition to a drastic reduction of waste of national and international funds, costs will be redirected so that there will be no need to meet SDG Target 17.2, which calls for developed countries to commit a minimum of 0.7 % of their GNP for Official Development Assistance.
 Instead, the main cost will likely be for the biggest affordable-housing and infrastructure construction project in history, which can be delivered through conventional -albeit greatly magnified, financing venues.

 Either way, it could be said that were BDP not to be given priority, it is highly likely that the SDGs will run the same luck as the Millennium Development Goals, which offered less than stellar results.
 Considering the stochastic underpinnings of human affairs, the eventual outcome could be the end of the capacity of the ecosphere to sustain human civilization as we know it.

 MIT Professor Thomas Malone does state that in the end, we will probably make choices that save the Earth.
 This means that focusing the collective intelligence towards the meeting of habitat SDGs 13 and 14, should be given the highest priority.
-And considering that the UN weather agency found 2016 to be the hottest year ever, the Affordable and Clean Energy-seeking SDG 7 should pioneer the way towards sustainability.
+And considering that the UN weather agency found 2016 to be the hottest year ever -a record that was broken by a significant margin in 2023- the Affordable and Clean Energy-seeking SDG 7 should pioneer the way towards sustainability.

 Influencing The Machinery of Government